pola-rs/polars/docs/user-guide/migration/pandas.md

 there is also no `SettingWithCopyWarning` in Polars.

 However, the best way to select data in Polars is to use the expression API.
-For example, if you want to select a column in pandas you can do one of the following:
+For example, if you want to select a column in pandas, you can do one of the following:

 ```python
 df['a']